2026-01-27

 In no particular order-

 It took a while to find an Android app that would just tell me how far I have walked.
 I don't want to plan a route - my route this summer is wherever there is shade.
 I don't want steps, or calories burned, or how fast I'm going.
 I don't need a map of where I've been.
-Map My Walk is the best I have found and it has a 5x what I want, but pretty simple to just start a walk, and it notifies me every quarter mile (adjustable), which is handy.
+Map My Walk is the best I have found and it has about 5x what I want, but pretty simple to just start a walk, and it notifies me every quarter mile (adjustable), which is handy.
 You can't buy it - subscription only.
+(Update - for what I use, it doesn't even need a subscription.)

 Gestures - I have railed against gestures as an input method on phones before.
 But I was hit with it recently.
 I was testing one of my Android apps on a virtual phone with Android defaulted to gesture navigation.
 I needed the app list but could not find it.
 I gave up my search and asked Perplexity.ai.
 The answer - swipe up on the home screen.
 What?
 How was I supposed to know that?
 It seems to me that gestures are a lot like invisible icons.
 I hate icons, but with a (visible) icon, even if I can't decode the meaning, at least I know some function is a touch away.
 But a gesture?